dwarvesf/playground/blockchain/icp/Canister Middleware.md

 tags: blockchain, icp
 ---

+# Canister Middleware

-[[Canister]] middleware sử dụng resources (CPU, network, etc.) của các nodes và pay back bằng '[[Cycle]]'.
+[[Canister]] middleware uses resources (CPU, network, etc.) of nodes và pay back using '[[Cycle]]'.

-Lượng cycle tiêu thụ, chi trả phản ánh chi phí để run [[WebAsm]].
+The amount of cycles consumed and paid reflects the cost to run [[WebAsm]].

+## Cycle

-Cycle == tiền phải thanh toán cho host provider.
+Cycle == payment to host provider.

-Gọi là cycle bởi vì computing power cuối cùng là 1 dạng của CPU cycle / tick.
+We called it cycle because the computing power is ultimately a form of CPU cycle/tick.